Demonstrative: Demonstrative determiners and pronouns

 There are four common demonstrative pronouns in English: this, that, these, those.

 In formal contexts, such is sometimes used as a demonstrative determiner to indicate something described by the preceding statement(s) (e.g. "It was a scandal, but we don't usually discuss such things.").
 However, the use of such as a demonstrative pronoun has become archaic outside of certain fossilized expressions (e.g. "such is life").
-Historically, so was sometimes used in place of such when used as a demonstrative pronoun, and this has gone through a similar process of fossilization (e.g. "you should have said so").
+Historically, so was sometimes used in place of such when used as a demonstrative pronoun, but it has gone through a similar process of fossilization (e.g. "you should have said so").

 Some dialects, such as Southern American English, also use yon and yonder, where the latter is usually employed as a demonstrative determiner.
 Author Bill Bryson laments the "losses along the way" of yon and yonder:

 Today we have two demonstrative pronouns, this and that, but in Shakespeare's day there was a third, yon (as in the Milton line "Him that yon soars on golden wing"), which suggested a further distance than that.
 You could talk about this hat, that hat, and yon hat.
 Today the word survives as a colloquial adjective, yonder, but our speech is fractionally impoverished for its loss.